-The total amount of education benefits in EUROMOD in 2015 is about 5% below the amount derived from the external statistics, as can be seen from Table 4.6 in Annex 2.
-The extent to which EUROMOD replicates the external statistics varies considerably between 2016 and 2017.
+The total amount of education benefits in EUROMOD in 2016 is about 44% below the amount derived from the external statistics, as can be seen from Table 4.6 in Annex 2.
+The extent to which EUROMOD replicates the external statistics varies considerably from year to year.
 This may at least partly be attributed to the fact that mainly for accounting reasons the amounts paid for public transport included in the education benefits show large differences from year to year, whilst these amounts are probably not included in the EU-SILC definition of education benefits.

-The aggregate amount of 'other social assistance benefits' is underestimated by 12% in 2015 and slightly more in later years.
+The aggregate amount of 'other social assistance benefits' is underestimated by 16% in 2016 and by similar percentages in later years.
 The imputation procedure used to separate out these benefits from regular social assistance benefits results in a fairly arbitrary division between regular and other social assistance benefits.
 From Table 4.8 (to be discussed in the next section) we can infer that the resulting regular social assistance benefits as derived from EU-SILC are underestimated by somewhat larger percentages.
-The total amount of occupational pensions in 2015 in EUROMOD exceeds the external statistic for 2014 by about 10%.
-By contrast, disability benefits are underestimated by about 10%, despite the fact that the number of recipients is quite close to the external statistics.
+The total amount of occupational pensions in 2016 in EUROMOD exceeds the external statistic by about 10%.
+By contrast, disability benefits are underestimated by about 6%, despite the fact that the number of recipients exceeds the external statistics.